prl-mushr/mushr/README.md

 ![no image](https://github.com/prl-mushr/mushr/blob/master/header.jpg)
 # MuSHR
-MuShR: Multi-agent System for non-Holonomic Racing
+Multi-agent System for non-Holonomic Racing

 This is the main repository for MuSHR.
 Components are listed below.
 Note not all components are installed by default: